Copyright probe, raids stoke fear in Russian IT - The Observers - France 24

 US-based F5 Networks bought it for $670 million earlier this year and now employs its co-founders.

-Police raided Nginx's Moscow office on Thursday as well as the homes of Sysoyev and Konovalov, confiscating phones, laptops and documents, Konovalov told AFP, calling this a scare tactic.
+Police raided Nginx's Moscow office on Thursday as well as the homes of Sysoyev and Konovalov, confiscating phones, laptops and documents, Konovalov told AFP, calling the move a scare tactic.

 The raids were part of a criminal probe into suspected violations by Sysoyev and Konovalov, stemming from a claim of copyright ownership filed by Russian media and internet holding company Rambler where both worked before quitting and founding Nginx.

-Rambler Group told AFP that it considers its "exclusive rights to web server Nginx violated" and was to hold an emergency board meeting Monday to discuss the issue.
+Rambler Group told AFP that it considers its "exclusive rights to web server Nginx violated."

+But after an emergency board meeting, Rambler said later Monday that it would ask Russia's law enforcement agents to throw out the case against Nginx.

+"We will undertake all possible efforts to have this situation resolved through consultations of the involved sides," Lev Khasis, chairman of Rambler's board of directors, said in a statement.

 Russia's IT community has slammed the case as an outrageous precedent because Sysoyev had coded Nginx in his free time while working as a systems administrator at Rambler and had made its source code open to other developers.

-Two of Sysoyev's former supervisors at Rambler in the 2000s and a former CEO posted or told Russian media that the company never gave Sysoyev any coding assignments and such side-projects were widespread in the heyday of the Russian internet.
+Two of Sysoyev's former supervisors at Rambler in the 2000s and a former CEO posted or told Russian media that the company never gave Sysoyev any coding assignments and such side projects were one widespread.

 - 'Bad signal' to coders -